Cosmic Censorship in Sgr A* and M87*: Observationally Excluding Naked Singularities: Introduction

 \section{Introduction}

 Singularities are synonymous with black holes, the inexorable final destination of accreting material, and their resolution is among the chief motivations of the search for a quantum theory of gravity.
 In the absence of such a theory, they remain a mystery, presenting an as yet unknown boundary condition for the spacetime and the fields that populate it, and a potential source of unknown physical effects.
 For these reasons, predicting the future development of a singular spacetime and its contents presents a significant challenge.
-Nevertheless, the possibility of creating naked singularities, i.e., singularities not hidden behind an event horizon, even if only in principle, by over-spinning or over-charging general relativistic black holes remains unsettling.
+Nevertheless, the possibility of creating naked singularities, i.e., singularities not hidden behind an event horizon, even if only in principle, by overspinning or overcharging general relativistic black holes remains unsettling.
 Moreover, it remains unclear if it is possible to generate naked singularities from generic initial conditions in general relativity or alternate theories of gravity \citep[see, e.g.,][]{JNW:68,JMN-1:11,JMN-2:14}.

 The formal problems associated with naked singularities threaten to render general relativity on its own a poorly posed initial value theory.
-This unpalatable state of affairs may be ameliorated in the observable universe if all singularities were to be hidden behind horizons (i.e., within black holes or behind the cosmic horizon).
-This idea, codified as the ``cosmic censorship hypothesis'' introduced by \citet{Penrose:1969}, effectively ensures that no point within the universe that we can currently observe is within the future Cauchy development of any singularity, and therefore unaffected by its unknown properties.
-However, cosmic censorship remains unproven theoretically and is, therefore, currently only addressable experimentally.
+This unpalatable state of affairs may be ameliorated in the observable Universe if all singularities were to be hidden behind horizons (i.e., within black holes or behind the cosmic horizon).
+This idea, codified as the ``cosmic censorship hypothesis'' introduced by \citet{Penrose:1969}, effectively ensures that no point within the Universe that we can currently observe is within the future Cauchy development of any singularity, and therefore unaffected by its unknown properties.
+However, studies in higher-dimensional gravity provide strong evidence for generic violations of cosmic censorship \citep[see, e.g.,][]{Lehner:2010,Okawa:2011,Figueras:2017}, and example of generic violations have been identified in four-dimensional gravity \citep{JoshiDwivedi:93,JoshiMalafarina:2011,Cardoso:2018,Joshi:2019,Joshi:2020}.
+Thus, it appears that the hypothesis in its original form is ruled out theoretically, rendering the problem only addressable experimentally.